-|Social Impact & Special Achievements||Equal Exchange was built upon creating long-term relationships with producer groups to bring fair trade products to market.
-This began with coffee from Nicaragua in 1986 and has grown to include chocolate, sugar, tea and more.
-In turn, these efforts have benefited farmer producer groups by increasing awareness and demand of fair trade products in the market.
-This commitment is evident through higher payment for product and added premiums, open and transparent communication and frequent visits to producer groups in origin as well as bringing producers to company headquarters outside of Boston to strengthen relationships and improve quality through learning together.
+These efforts have benefitted farmer producer groups by increasing awareness and demand of fair trade products in the market.
+This commitment is evident through higher payment or product and added premiums, open and transparent communication and frequent visits to producer groups in origin as well as bringing producers to company headquarters outside of Boston to strengthen relationships and improve quality through learning together.
 Equal Exchange is initiating a collaborative project "Cooperative Development Program" funded by USAID to build processing facilities in cocoa growing countries to export semi-finished goods rather than only cocoa beans; this ultimately benefits cocoa workers and farmers.
-By being a cooperative as a company and working with producer groups cooperatives, Equal Exchange continually seeks ways to improve relations - internal and external - and ways to make a positive social impact in the world.
+By being a cooperative as a company and working with producer group cooperatives, Equal Exchange continually seeks ways to improve relations - internal and external - and way to make a positive social impact in the world.